 Epidemic crippled economics:

 This pandemic has affected the business world both positively and negatively because it has crippled economies and reduced inflation.
-Furthermore, Energy is produced five times more than its current consumption, so the prices of fuel are lessening day by day.
+Furthermore, Energy is produced five times more than its current consumption, so the prices of fuel are decreasing day by day.
 This lower price of fuel lessens the cost of electricity.
-Soon, the prices of one gram Gold come down to half of its current price.
+Soon, the price of one gram of Gold come down to half of its current price.

 The pandemic has affected the work of the world from the street vendor to the CEO of Companies.
-Millions of people might be losing their jobs and becoming jobless during prolonged lockdown.
-The countries around the world are thinking to ease the lockdown to repair the economic loss.
+Millions of people might be losing their jobs and become jobless during the prolonged lockdown.
+Countries around the world are thinking to ease the lockdown to repair the economic loss.
 However, scientists are warning that this may worsen the current situation even more.

-The corona virus is a human tragedy and a growing impact on the global economy In addition to this, Coronavirus has imposed several economic challenges that are socially driven.
-COVID-19 can disrupt the business directly but managing the effects of the virus requires the study of human behaviours in the social and economic context.
+The coronavirus is a human tragedy and has a growing impact on the global economy In addition to this, Coronavirus has imposed several economic challenges that are socially driven.
+COVID-19 can disrupt business directly but managing the effects of the virus requires the study of human behaviors in the social and economic context.
 The impact of the coronavirus is being felt all around the world.
 The leaders are navigating

 Coronavirus affected Developed and Developing countries: